Prima Facie (play): In other languages

 A Turkish adaptation, translated by Nazlı Gözde Yolcu, directed by Hakan Atalay, and with Olcay Yusufoğlu as Tessa made its premiere at Fashion Scene (Moda Sahnesi) on 4 January 2022.
 The play was still being performed at Tiyatro Oyunu in Istanbul in March 2024.

 A Spanish adaptation directed by Peruvian Juan Carlos Fisher and with Vicky Luengo as Tessa made its premiere at Teatros del Canal on 31 August 2023.
 It was scheduled to run until 17 September 2023.

 A German adaptation starring Mercy Dorcas Otieno premiered in September 2023 at the Deutsches Theater, Berlin, and revived there in January/February 2024.

 A German adaptation starring Anna Rieser was performed in Austria in October 2023.

 An Icelandic adaption directed by Þóra Karítas Árnadóttir and with Ebba Katrín Finnsdóttir starring as Tessa made its premiere at the National Theatre of Iceland on 17 November 2023.

 The Dutch adaptation by Internationaal Theater Amsterdam, starring Maria Kraakman as Tessa premiered in Haarlem on 30 November 2023.

 A French version, directed by Géraldine Martineau, in which Elodie Navarre played Tessa, premiered at Théâtre Montparnasse from February to April 2024.

 In Serbia the show premiered at Bitef Teater in Belgrade on 26 January 2024, translated by Biljana Popmijatov, directed by Anja Suša, and performed by Maša Dakić.

 In Brazil, Débora Falabella plays the role of Tessa Ensler in a production directed by Yara de Novaes from May to June 2024 at the Adolpho Bloch Theatre in Rio de Janeiro, and in the Teatro Unip in Brasília in August.

+In Portugal, an adaptation directed by Tiago Guedes and performed by Margarida Villa-Nova premiered in Lisbon on 2024 and Porto on 2025.

 A Chinese version, directed by Ke Zhou, in which Zhilei Xin played Tessa, performed in Shanghai, Chengdu, Wuhan, Nanjing, Suzhou and Beijing from June to August, 2023 and Beijing, Hangzhou, Shanghai and Suzhou from October to November, 2024.

 A Swedish adaptation starring Arina Katchinskaia premiered at Malmö Stadsteater on 19 December 2024.

 In Hong Kong, a Cantonese version directed by Poon Chan Leung, starring Louisa So as Tessa, performed from December 2024 to January 2025.

 A Mexican adaptation directed by Camilla Brett and with Regina Blandón as Tessa made its premiere at Teatro Milán in Mexico City on 28 February 2025.

+A German adaptation starring Cordula Hanns was performed in Chemnitz in 2026.